websights

 Pedestrian Wind Comfort Analysis

-The Pedestrian Wind Comfort (PWC) analysis type is used to assess the effects of building’s external aerodynamics on pedestrians which typically returns a comfort map in an exported environment representing the activities that can be done and where.
+The Pedestrian Wind Comfort (PWC) analysis type is used to assess the effects of a building’s external aerodynamics on pedestrians which typically returns a comfort map in an exported environment representing the activities that can be done and where.
 This is usually done to demonstrate that new development (e.g. building) does not interfere with pedestrian comfort, or if it can be used to experiment with mitigation features (trees, screens, and canopies for example) to ensure that pedestrians remain comfortable.

 pedestrian wind comfort mean velocities